wesbos/awesome-uses/readme.md

-A site for this repo is currently being built.
+A site for this repo is currently being build.
 Please check out the [website](https://github.com/wesbos/awesome-uses/tree/website) branch and add yourself in there!
 ```
    ▄████████  ▄█     █▄     ▄████████    ▄████████  ▄██████▄    ▄▄▄▄███▄▄▄▄      ▄████████
   ███    ███ ███     ███   ███    ███   ███    ███ ███    ███ ▄██▀▀▀███▀▀▀██▄   ███    ███